 Cindy attended Ohio State University as one of thirteen Freshman Scholars in 1976, and majored in English at Heidelberg College.
 She married her best friend John 41 years ago, and raised three children in Tiffin, Ohio.
 Beth works as a lawyer, Ben is a librarian, and Maria teaches young students with disabilities.
 Cindy and John also lived in Massachusetts and South Carolina before his retirement from teaching.
 They recently moved to the beautiful Shenandoah Valley to be closer to their children.

 lives and works in Washington, DC, as a health care policy lawyer.
 Paralyzed in an accident at fourteen, she lives independently without a personal care assistant, a rare feat for a C6-7 quadriplegic.
 She served on the American Bar Association’s Commission on Disability Rights at a young age.
 Her clients include companies and nonprofits in the disability community.
 Continuing the pro bono work she began in law school at a homeless shelter, Beth helps people with disabilities who have been denied necessary services.
 She is a passionate volunteer and mentor.

 The first in her family to attend Harvard, Beth interned for John Kerry (then Senator) and joined him on the Senate floor for the 2006 stem cell debate.
 She graduated with honors with a degree in health policy before working as a researcher for Harvard's Department of Health Care Financing.
-At Stanford Law School, she served as Co-President of the Stanford Law Association and President of the National Association of Law Students with Disabilities, only two of many activities that earned her the Dean's Award for Excellence in Service at graduation.
-At 26, she served on the American Bar Association's Commission on Disability Rights.
-She currently is on the Board of Directors for the AbleThrive nonprofit.
+At Stanford Law School, she was elected as Co-President of the Stanford Law Association and President of the National Association of Law Students with Disabilities, only two of many activities resulting in the Dean's Award for Excellence in Service.
+She serves on the AbleThrive Board of Directors.